pdsullivan/blog/_posts/2014-10-06-api-angularjs-tutorial.markdown

 {% gist 46839f9f5b11085966c3 %}

 Over in my html I want to display my username (pdsullivan) and actual name (Patrick Sullivan) on the screen.
-I will do this by adding an `h1` tag at the top of the page with `{{userData.name}}` which will access the userData object in the scope and display the name property on that object in the html.
-Then I will add a link and set its href to `{{userData.html_url}}` so there will be a link to my github profile on the page.
+I will do this by adding an `h1` tag at the top of the page with `userData.name` which will access the userData object in the scope and display the name property on that object in the html.
+Then I will add a link and set its href to `userData.html_url` so there will be a link to my github profile on the page.
 Next I will add as the text of the link `{{userData.login}}` to display my username as the link text.

 {% gist e981757ab55ac5af4065 %}